 Early History of the Locktone family

 This web page shows only a small excerpt of our Locktone research.
 Another 109 words (8 lines of text) covering the years 1250 and 1603 are included under the topic Early Locktone History in all our PDF Extended History products and printed products wherever possible.

 Locktone Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Locktone are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Locktone include Lockton, Lokton, Lockston, Loxton, Loketon, Locktone, Lockten and many more.

 Early Notables of the Locktone family (pre 1700)

 More information is included under the topic Early Locktone Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Locktone family to the New World and Oceana
+Migration of the Locktone family

-went on to make essential contributions to the emerging nations of Canada and the United States.
+Faced with the chaos present in England at that time, many English families looked towards the open frontiers of the New World with its opportunities to escape oppression and starvation.
+People migrated to North America, as well as Australia and Ireland in droves, paying exorbitant rates for passages in cramped, unsafe ships.
+Many of the settlers did not make the long passage alive, but those who did see the shores of North America were welcomed with great opportunity.
+Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Some of the first immigrants to cross the Atlantic and come to North America carried the name Locktone, or a variant listed above: John Lockton, who was recorded in Barbados in 1678; William Logsden, who received a land patent in Maryland in 1673; John Lockton, who was naturalized in Detroit in 1853..